 From the quiz:

 Most of the questions used in this quiz are based on those in the Harvard Dialect Survey, a linguistics project begun in 2002 by Bert Vaux and Scott Golder.
-The original questions and results for that survey can be found on Dr. Vaux’s current website.
+The original questions and results for that survey can no longer be found on Dr. Vaux’s website.

 The data for the quiz and maps shown here come from over 350,000 survey responses collected from August to October 2013 by Josh Katz, a graphics editor for the New York Times who developed this quiz.
 The colors on the large heat map correspond to the probability that a randomly selected person in that location would respond to a randomly selected survey question the same way that you did.
 The three smaller maps show which answer most contributed to those cities being named the most (or least) similar to you.